majst01/tailscale-for-gardener/README.md

 ...
 ```

-### Enable ACLs which blocks all IPs.
+### Enable ACLs to Block All IPs

 Now you are ready to use your cluster from every device which is part of your tailnet.
-Therefore you can now block all access to the kubernetes apiserver with the ACL extension.
+Therefore you can now block all access to the Kubernetes apiserver with the ACL extension.

-## Further improvements
+## Caveats

-Right now the tailscale operator can not be used if a installation of the open source coordination server [headscale](https://github.com/juanfont/headscale) should be used.
+### Multiple Kubernetes Clusters

+You can actually not join multiple Kubernetes Clusters to join your `tailnet` because the `kubernetes` service in every cluster would overlap.

+### Headscale

+It is possible to host a tailscale coordination by your own if you do not want to rely on the service tailscale.com offers.
+The [headscale project](https://github.com/juanfont/headscale) is a open source implementation of this.

-This is currently not an easy task, because headscale does not implement all required API endpoints for the tailscale operator.
-The details can be found in this [Issue](https://github.com/juanfont/headscale/issues/1202).
+This works for basic tailscale VPN setups, but not for the tailscale operator described here, because `headscale` does not implement all required API endpoints for the tailscale operator.
+The details can be found in this [Github Issue](https://github.com/juanfont/headscale/issues/1202).